 Here’s what the content evangelists get right.

 Inbound works.
 A well-placed article that solves a real problem is the closest thing to a permanent asset in marketing.
 It compounds.
-It works at 2 am when your sales team is asleep.
+It works at 2 am when your sales team is asleep, much like well-executed SaaS marketing campaigns that scale over time.
 It builds authority over time in a way a cold outreach sequence simply cannot.

 And for SaaS companies in particular – where the buyer is often technical, skeptical, and deeply tired of vendor language – content that actually teaches something is the fastest way to disarm them.
-Trust before pitch.
+Trust before pitch, a principle reinforced across modern SaaS social media marketing efforts.

 But here’s the part nobody says out loud.

-Content without sales feedback is writing in a vacuum.
+Content without sales feedback is writing in a vacuum—similar to teams relying solely on disconnected SaaS marketing tools without real user insight.

 Sales do.